Sonic Heroes: Reception

-Sonic Heroes received generally "mixed or average" reviews, according to the review aggregator Metacritic.
+Sonic Heroes received generally "mixed or average" reviews, according to the review aggregator website Metacritic.
 Some reviewers felt the game was better than the previous 3D Sonic games but still below the quality of the 2D games.
 The PS2 and PC's version's reviews were considerably worse than others; reviewers noted clipping, graphic faults, and its lower frame rate.

 The aesthetics and sound were generally well received.
 IGN lauded detailed, varied, and realistic character models, and wrote that the textures were detailed and crisp.
 They also praised the realistic shading and lighting effects.
 Although GameSpot thought the graphics were not much of an improvement from previous games—comparing them to "a glorified Dreamcast game"—they still praised its steady frame rate, art design, and vibrant colors.
 Eurogamer disliked the shiny models, but was still pleased by the imaginative aesthetics.
 In regards to the soundtrack, Game Revolution found it upbeat and catchy, offering particular praise for the music of Bingo Highway.
 Although they called the music laughable and not an improvement from previous games, IGN thought the rest of the sound was high quality, and praised its "perfectly implemented" sound effects running in Dolby Pro Logic II.

 Multiple reviewers found the gameplay similar to that of the Genesis Sonic games.
 GameSpot found Sonic Heroes the closest Sonic Team ever got to recreating the classic 2D Sonic gameplay in 3D.
 They praised the game for stripping away the shooting and hunting elements from the Sonic Adventure games, and called it "a purer, more action-packed Sonic experience" than previous games.
 IGN considered Sonic Heroes a major improvement from Sonic Adventure, writing "Sonic Heroes does an absolutely sensational job of re-creating the intensely fast and unpredictable looping, corkscrewing stages from the classic games in 3D".
 1UP.com and GameSpy agreed that the game was a step in the right direction for the series.
+Levi Buchanan of the Chicago Tribune wrote that "when Sonic is in charge, Sonic Heroes is a pure action game.
+It's an enjoyable throwback to the Genesis era, when Sonic was all about speed, running circles around Mario, collecting rings while Nintendo's plumber searched high and low for his shape-altering mushrooms.
+And for gamers who have been numb in the thumb long enough to remember those heady days, the return to form is most welcome.
+(Especially after those underwhelming Dreamcast Sonic Adventure games that Sega ported to the GameCube.)"
 Reviewers called the casino level, Bingo Highway, a highlight.